 The current conceptual model underpinning the PBO regime in South Africa is suitable on the one hand for a traditional donor-funded charity model and on the other for the traditional generation of passive investment income from endowment assets.
 But it contains restrictions, ambiguities and gaps in its laws and regulations that are hampering the wider adoption of impact investing.
-As noted by the Davis Tax Committee (Davis committee) "As a result, donors who are seeking to commit to sustainable, longer-term philanthropy through the setting up of a funding foundation/organisation are dis-incentivised to do so.
-This rule hampers the build-up of an endowment within such a foundation."
+As noted by the Davis Tax Committee (Davis committee): "As a result, donors who are seeking to commit to sustainable, longer-term philanthropy through the setting up of a funding foundation/organisation are dis-incentivised to do so."
 (Davis, 2018).